gabyx/RsMarkdown2PDF-Service/README.md

 just deploy-up
 ```

-which loads a optional user-defined
+which loads an optional user-defined settings file
-[`manifests/.env.yaml`](manifests/.env.yaml.tmpl) settings.
-You can use the
+[`manifests/.env.yaml`](manifests/.env.yaml.tmpl).
+You can use the local
-local registry for uploading the container images or `tll.sh` and also configure
+registry for uploading the container images or `ttl.sh` and also configure if
-if you want to build a `debug` release for more log output on `trace` and
+you want to build a `debug` release for more log output on `trace` and `debug`
-`debug` levels.
+levels.

 To remove all resources from the development cluster use: